Ykai-f/wiki_yuekai_fr_BMCU/BMCU/BMCU-accident-hot-swapping.md

 # ⚠️ My Accident - A Serious Warning to All Users ⚠️

 ## ❗ NEVER Hot-Swap the BMCU Connection ❗
-**DO NOT hot-swap (disconnect or reconnect while powered on) the connection between the BMCU (Board Management Control Unit) and the printer's mainboard.**

-Doing so **may cause irreversible damage** to both the BMCU and the printer.
+**DO NOT hot-swap (disconnect or reconnect while powered on) the connection between the BMCU Doing so **may cause irreversible damage** to both the BMCU and the printer.
 Sadly, I lost one of my BMCUs and the printer's motherboard due to this mistake.